Video: How to Reduce your Freight Tendering Rounds

-Because at the end it just waters your efforts you have done before, and you also lose a lot of credibility.
-In this context, no matter what your set up, it's important to scale to this kind of thing.
+Because in the end it just waters the efforts you have done before, and you also lose a lot of credibilities.
+In this context, no matter what you're set-up, it's important to scale to this kind of thing.

 Now moving over, I would also like to share a couple of insights with a typical tender template.
 Yes, we are in the 21st century.
-A lot of customers are nowadays using online tools, or other kind of fancy things.
+A lot of customers are nowadays using online tools or other kinds of fancy things.

 Honestly speaking, when it comes to ocean trade procurement, 99 percent of all rates are still handled in Excel because this is the by far preferred media which is handled within the ocean trade industry.

 Even most of the successful and used bidding tools out there which probably have optimization engines still use the Excel template as the standardized media for collecting the rates, and then they do have upload functionalities.

 This is since yes, tender templates are spread around widely across organizations both on the shipping side, and then later also on the supplier side.
 That's why Excel is just a common tool to be used, and we cannot recommend anything else at least for the time being.

 What we have now prepared here is a little bit of a demo structure to show you what we think is necessary to ask for, but also to be limited so that you don’t get into an endless data gathering because you must never forget there are always, again, service providers who need to run a lot of effort to collect all this information.

 Of course, you then later analyze it because if you then needed only part of it, you could have also only asked part of it.
 That's why stick to the necessary what is important, but don't overdo it in this context.